munawwar-ahd/jarvis-assistant/README.md

 This is a small personal voice assistant I’m building in Python while learning how voice recognition, text-to-speech, and basic system automation work together.

-It’s inspired by the idea of JARVIS, but this project is not meant to be a full assistant — it’s mainly a learning and experimentation project and is still in progress.
+It’s inspired by the idea of JARVIS, but this project is not meant to be a full assistant.
+It’s mainly a learning and experimentation project and is still in progress.

 ### Project Status